gcanoxl/fancy-storage/README.md

 # Key Features

 - 🧠 **Silky-smooth Synchronization**: Automatically syncs with cloud data after local state changes.
-- ⚡ **Seamless Use Experience**: Manage local states only and let the package handle the rest.
+- ⚡ **Seamless Use Experience**: Manage cloud states just as using normal state management frameworks.
+- 📱 **Offline First**: Fully supports offline operations, automatically syncing when the network is restored.
 - 🗂️ **Schema Support**: Define data schemas to ensure consistency and type hinting in your IDEs.
-- 📱 **Offline First**: Fully supports offline operations, automatically syncing when the network is restored.
 - 🌐 **Multi-Platform Support**: Supports iOS / Android / macOS / Web.
 - 🔒 **Secure Data Isolation**: Each sync_id is managed independently to ensure privacy and security.

-## Installation
+## 📦 Installation

 To install the `fancy_storage` package, add the following dependency to your `pubspec.yaml` file: